weaveworks/service/infra/README.md

 ./dynamodb up foo
 ./sqs up foo

-# Next extract and URL encode the credentials for the users that were created,
+# Next extract and use the URL encoded credentials for the users that were created,
 # providing them to the appropriate components (collection, query, control):

 ./iam foo report_writer  # user who can write to DynamoDB, for collection service